tapjs/tapjs/docs/changelog/index.md

   when it saw a bailout.)
 * Surface the counts and lists of relevant (ie, non-child-test reporting) test points, for use in reporters and the like.
+* Add support for running typescript on Windows.

 ## 12.6 2019-03-06